decenter2021/osculating2mean/README.md

 The [EGM96 NASA GSFC and NIMA Joint Geopotential Model](https://cddis.nasa.gov/926/egm96/) is used.

-The backbone of this function is implemented in FORTRAN, whose source code is based on the programs published in [(Hwang and Hwang, 2002)](#-references).
+The backbone of this function is implemented in FORTRAN, whose source code is based on the framework of [(Hwang, 2001)](#-references) and the programs published in [(Hwang and Hwang, 2002)](#-references).
 The FORTRAN code is called from MATLAB using a MEX function.

 To convert from *mean orbital elements* to osculating orbital elements (or, equivalently, position-velocity ) taking into account the **spherical harmonics geopotential** perturbations use
 ```